safing/portmaster-ui/.github/ISSUE_TEMPLATE/report-bug.md

 ---
 name: "🐞 Report a User Interface Bug"
-about: Report a bug encountered while using the Portmaster User Interface
+about: Report a bug encountered while using the User Interface
 labels: bug
 ---